shpilu/cloriConf/README.md

 | CMT_SLASH     | comment | Take '//' as line comment identifier        |
 | CMT_SEMICOLON | comment | Take ';' as line comment identifier         |
 | CMT_PERCENT   | comment | Take '%' as line comment identifier         |
+Node
+>* Comment type is useful only when format type is FMT_JOML
+>* When source type is SRC_ZK, format and comment type are disabled
+>* Commment type support combine of multi comment, e.g. *CMT_SHARP|CMT_SLASH* means '#' and '//' are all regard as comment identifier

 Example
 >Config conf;